bush-le/data_label_app/README.md

 ## 1. Overview

-The Product Labeler Application is a Python-based GUI tool that helps users label product images with essential information such as product name, manufacturer details, importer details, manufacturing date, expiry date, and product type.
+The Product Labeler Application is a Python-based GUI tool designed for labeling ground truth on product images.
+It enables users to accurately annotate key product information such as product name, manufacturer details, importer details, manufacturing date, expiry date, and product type.
+These ground truth labels provide high-quality, reliable data essential for training and validating AI models.
 The application supports:

 - Loading and displaying images (PNG, JPG, JPEG, HEIC).